 All company personnel are required to take an active and consistent role in this safety program for the prevention of incidents and injuries.
-Managers, supervisors, and staff plan safety into their work as an organizational priority and a personal value.
+Managers, supervisors, and staff plan hazard evaluations and mitigation into their work as an organizational priority and a personal value.
 Our commitment to safety has resulted in an excellent safety record and NSTI has consistently been recognized as a top performer in the field of Safety and Health.

 We comply with all applicable provisions of the relevant governmental agency for safety, health, and sanitation statutes, as well as specific client directives and policies.
 If there is a conflict between the provisions of the NSTI Risk Management program and the client’s safety program, the more stringent provision will prevail.